 "We have been welcoming visitors from all walks of life to this jewel of an island for years.
-Many of them come here by sea."Delores Wilson, Rum Cay
+Many of them come here by sea."George Gaitor, Rum Cay

 Known as a “sleeping beauty” because it’s considered one of the best-kept secrets in The Bahamas southern region, Rum Cay is recognized for its historical ruins, vivid coral reefs, miles of pure sand beaches and thrilling surf.
 Just offshore in the crystal-clear turquoise waters is an abundance of vibrant marine life that attracts fishermen, divers and snorkelers from all around.
 Rum Cay truly is an authentic Bahamian experience.

 Discover more about Rum Cay